apple/foundationdb/documentation/sphinx/source/configuration.rst

 Asymmetric configurations
 -------------------------

 The fact that satellite policies are configured per region allows for asymmetric configurations.
 For example, you can have a three datacenter setup where you have two data centers on the west coast (WC1, WC2) and one data center on the east coast (EC1).
 We set the west coast region as our preferred active region by setting the priority of its primary data center higher than the east coast data center.
 The west coast region should have a satellite policy configured, so that when it is active we are making mutations durable in both west coast data centers.
 In the rare event that one of our west coast data center have failed, we will fail over to the east coast data center.
-Because this region does not a satellite data center, the mutations will only be made durable in one data center while the transaction subsytem is located here.
+Because this region does not a satellite data center, the mutations will only be made durable in one data center while the transaction subsystem is located here.
 However this is justifiable because the region will only be active if we have already lost a data center.

 This is the region configuration that implements the example::